 - Better strategies incorporate best practices and are more focused on actual customer needs.

-To create good data, Amy needs to define her organization’s ideal audience.
-Based on that, she can decide which records to keep, which to update and correct and which to discard.
-Once she has completed this first pass clean-up, she needs to design processes for data input and updating that will help her organization maintain data cleanliness on an ongoing basis.
+Amy needs to define her organization’s ideal audience to create good data.
+Based on that target audience analysis, she can decide which records to keep, which to update and correct, and which to discard.
+Once she has completed this first pass cleanup of audience data, she needs to design processes for data input and updating that will help her organization maintain data cleanliness on an ongoing basis.

 She should also establish a timetable for ongoing data cleanup.
 No matter what, data tends to get “dirtier” over time.
-Outdated, duplicate and inaccurate records can be an ongoing challenge, especially if her firm has multiple people doing data input and updates.
+Outdated, duplicate, and inaccurate records can be a constant challenge, especially if her firm has multiple people doing data input and updates.

-Next, Amy should begin segmenting her organization’s audience based on their demographics, industry, job role, buying habits and other key criteria.
-This will enable her to start delivering messages that are customized to their unique needs.
+Next, Amy should segment her organization’s audience based on demographics, industry, job role, buying habits, and other key criteria.
+This valuable information will enable her to deliver better-customized messages for their unique needs.

 It’s time for Amy to level up her approach to data by looking for ways to grow it based on the ideal customer profiles she has created.
-In other words, she now has a clear picture of what her best customers look like.
-Now it’s time to find more people just like them.
+In other words, she now has a clear picture of what her best customers look like and where their similar interests overlap.
+Now it’s time to find more people like them to get even better results.

-To do a better job of data development and analysis, Amy also needs to leverage tools to help her expand, clean and cull her data regularly.
-She should identify third-party data sources that can help her grow her database with new prospects as well as append her existing data.
+To do a better job of data development and analysis, Amy also needs to leverage tools to help her expand, clean, and cull her data regularly.
+She should identify third-party data sources to help her grow her database with new prospects and append her existing data.

-What are the best practices Amy can employ to improve her organization’s data?
-Ideally, all of its data sources should be integrated into one database that becomes the single source of truth—a 360-degree view of its customers, prospects and constituents.
-Armed with these insights, she can easily reach, build relationships with and persuade more of them to become customers, donors, members and students.
+What best practices can Amy employ to improve her organization’s data?
+Ideally, she should integrate all data sources into one database that becomes the single source of truth—a 360-degree view of its customers, prospects, and constituents.
+Armed with these insights, she can easily reach, build relationships with, and persuade more of them to become customers, donors, members, and students.